Novel Society and Culture

 Novel is a modern form of literature.
 It is born because of print which is a mechanical invention.
 Novels could reach a larger audience because of print.

-The novel first took firm root in England and France.
-Novels began to be written from the seventeenth century, but they really flowered from the eighteenth century.
-New groups of lower-middle-class people such as shopkeepers and clerks, along with the traditional aristocratic and gentlemanly classes in England and France now formed the new readership for novels.
+Novels began to be written from the seventeenth century and flowered in the eighteenth century.
+New groups of lower-middle-class; along with the traditional aristocratic and gentlemanly classes in England and France formed the new readership of novels.

-As readership grew and the market for books expanded, the earnings of authors increased.
-This freed them from financial dependence on the patronage of aristocrats, and gave them independence to experiment with different literary styles.
+With the growing readership, the earnings of authors increased.
+This made them free from financial dependence on patronage of aristocrats.
+They became independent to experiment with different literary styles.